SylviaWutche/Atliq-Stores-Supply-Chain-Analysis/README.md

 **_Disclaimer_**: All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate my capabilities on power BI.

 ## Problem Statement
 Atliq Stores is currently facing operational challenges that are hindering its supply chain efficiency and customer experience.
 To overcome these issues, the project focuses on harnessing the power of data analysis.
 By thoroughly examining customer orders and product information datasets, my aim is to uncover underlying factors impacting customer behavior, product preferences, and delivery timelines.
 My primary goal is to identify critical patterns, obstacles, and inefficiencies within the supply chain process.
-Through data-driven insights, i intend to implement strategic solutions that streamline operations, enhance cost-effectiveness, and ultimately elevate customer satisfaction
+Through data-driven insights, i intend to implement strategic solutions that streamline operations, enhance cost-effectiveness, and ultimately elevate customer satisfaction.

 ## Skills demonstrated
-The following power BI features were incoporated
+The following power BI features were incoporated:
 - DAX
 - Quick measures
 - Data modelling